 - Subtractive: Click to save the INI file in a (new) named file, then remove unneeded sections using .
 You can always insert or delete lines with a section.

 To edit a line, select it in the large window, make the change in the edit window just above the large window, then press Enter.
 When you are ready to save the changes press thebutton, which is grayed out until changes are made.

 Imatest IT (Industrial Testing) modules are controlled by INI files.
 It is often useful to test these INI files in Imatest Master (or IS, etc.).
-Starting with Imatest 3.10, you can substitute a custom INI file for imatest-v2.ini.
+You can substitute a custom INI file for imatest-v2.ini.
 To do so, press Select INI file in the INI File Settings dropdown menu.